chuckfletcherIV/DIYIOT-for-node-red/README.md

 Using Node-red, these devices can trigger or be triggered by any IOT activity you can think of.
 Node-red has dozens of supported IOT hooks to services and devices, like Hue or Lifx light bulbs, twitter integration or even the ability to send txt messages via twilio.

+No coding is required for basic functionality.
+All data is sent to Node-red for processing and triggering.
+Node-red lets you do alot without coding as well, but if you need to code, you can do what you need to with simple javascript.

 DIYIOT is great for home automation projects, DIY escape rooms and halloween displays, and even interactive installations.
 If desired sensors can be soldered in place, instead of using a more temporary header, for a permanent installation.

 See DIY Board and Sensor Pin Map to figure out what board to use for which sensor (or actuator), also see notes for more advanced usage.